inazr/snap_join/README.md

 ### What is a snapshot?

-A snapshot table stores the state of an enitity abc at a specific point in time.
+A snapshot table stores the state of an enitity identified as "abc" at a specific point in time.
 Each record in a snapshot table has a valid_from and a valid_to value.

 | valid_from |  valid_to   | unique_key |  dim_a |  dim_b |